ParkL/wh1le/README.md

 TODO:

 - Proper documentation
+- Lexer and Parser OR proper embedding into scala
 - Implementing the optimization algorithm in an abstract fashion (partial).
 - Tail calls for functions like "flow" / using scala functors where possible.
+- Automatic label counting